 Empirically, results in Table 1 suggest that the elasticity of substitution within each industry is much higher in the agricultural sector (the median σ_A is around 35% larger than the median σ_M), which can partially explain the result $g_A < g_M$.
 Inspection of Figure 2 hints that population in agricultural economies is much lower than in the rest, which provides scale economies that also contribute to this outcome.
-Even considering the largest list of agricultural economies, the population advantage in nonagricultural economies is larger than 50% in the year 2000.
+Even considering the largest list of agricultural economies, the population advantage in non-agricultural economies is larger than 50% in the year 2000.
 Finally, while there is no direct evidence regarding relative efficiency in product development between sectors, recent empirical evidence has shown that diversification is likely to be easier in labour and knowledge-intensive sectors where production processes may be more flexible to allow new developments.
 Hidalgo et al. (2007), suggest a measure of technological proximity between any two products based on the probability that both are exported by the same country.
-I use their proximity indicator to compute the average proximity that a good belonging to sector i = A, M has with all other goods (see Table A.16 in the Appendix).
+I use their proximity indicator as an approximation to the inverse of the cost of diversification, and compute the average proximity that a good belonging to sector i = A, Mhas with all other goods (see Table A.16 in the Appendix).
 I find a lower average proximity for A, suggesting that the distance between a representative A-good and any other good in the product space is larger than that of the representative M-good.
 According to this result diversification possibilities are more costly in the former than in the latter industry.
 Table A.17 shows results for average proximity between a representative good in industry i and all other goods belonging to the same industry.
 The fact that the average proximity is lower in A in this exercise suggests that within industry diversification is also more costly in the agricultural sector.
 This could constitute primary evidence supporting $a_A > a_M$.
-Overall, it is not impossible that all three of the conditions on σ 's, L's and a's making Assumption 1 hold, may be contributing together to explain the relative lag in diversification within the agricultural sector that was documented in Section 4.
+Overall, it is not impossible that all three of the conditions on σ 's, L's and a's making

+Assumption 1 hold, may be contributing together to explain the relative lag in diversification within the agricultural sector that was documented in Section 4.

 It is important to notice at this point that, as highlighted in Acemoglu (2009, section 13.4), an equilibrium path with uninterrupted introduction of products yields growth in real income.
 Although the present model does not feature improvements in the productive process of firms, the fact that consumers have love for diversity implies that an ever-expanding set of products increases consumer's utility over time.
-In this sense, the version of this model with exogenous expenditure shares between goods is able to reproduce increasing living conditions in both regions and resembles models of output growth.17
+In this sense, whenever this model reproduces increasing living conditions, it resembles models of output growth.17